TReV-89/food_ordering_agent_glovo/Project_Details.md

 ---

 ## 6. Why Multi-Agent Design?
-Instead of one giant LLM doing everything, splitting into agents offers:
+Instead of one giant LLM doing everything, dividing tasks amongst agents offers:
 - **Specialization** → Each agent does one job well.
 - **Flexibility** → Easier to swap or upgrade parts (e.g., new retrieval API).
 - **Transparency** → Easier to debug when errors occur.